Nelson Castro (journalist)

-Nelson Alberto Castro (born April 5, 1955 in San Martín, Province of Buenos Aires) is an Argentine journalist, physician and writer.
+Nelson Alberto Castro (born April 5, 1955, in San Martín, Province of Buenos Aires) is an Argentine journalist, physician and writer.
 He hosts "El Juego Limpio" (English: Fair Game), a political debate show on Todo Noticias.

 Early life

-Castro was born on April 5 1955 in the town of San Martín, in the province of Buenos Aires, to Elsa and Nelson Manuel Castro.
+Castro was born on April 5, 1955, in the town of San Martín, in the province of Buenos Aires, to Elsa and Nelson Manuel Castro.
 From 1961 to 1973, he attended the Nuestra Señora de Luján religious school, finishing both elementary and high school there.
 When he was five months old, he was diagnosed with gangrenous erysipelas, an infectious disease product of an unknown germ.
 As a result of it, he had to undergo facial reconstruction surgery seven times by the time he was 14, and nearly died.
 According to Castro himself, this was a "real challenge" to him.

 In medicine

 Starting in 1974, he attended the University of Buenos Aires.
-He earned a degree in Medicine in April 2, 1980.
+He earned a degree in Medicine on April 2, 1980.
 A neurologist, in 1986 he travelled to the United States as he received a scholarship to study at Northwestern University.

 He worked as a physician for ten years, alongside his journalistic career, until 1993; according to Castro himself, he decided to leave the medical field as it was no longer "ethical" to continue exercising it, as patients often visited his medical office not to get treated but "to see the man who appeared on TV".